JunlingWang/TownsvilleSailingClubWebSite/twentysixteen-child/ReadMe.txt

 To obtain hierarchical menu, go to dashboard/appearences/manues/, and drop and down to arrange the manu structure.

 The header slides are realized with a plugin called "slide WD".
-Grid layouts of the pages are realized with a plugin called "Post Grid", which requires featured image of pages to be shown in the grid blocks.
+The full-width sliders can be made by the plugin settings.(slider/setting/global) Grid layouts of the pages are realized with a plugin called "Post Grid", which requires featured image of pages to be shown in the grid blocks.
 To Hide featured image in the pages, install a plugin called "Hide featured image".